 The legend of the tomato sauce

 Originally known as a love remedy, the tomato sauce was to replace the pepper preserve, giving rise to an infinity of dishes among them the "sugo" or "salsa al pomodoro", or the celebrated Neapolitan pizza.
-The first sauce was born on a summer night, which was meant to be a night of love.
-Vexed for the continuous refusals of a maid, the young d'Avalos marquis picked three pommes d'amour from the garden, crushed and mixed them with the leftovers of the onions and herbs lightly fried in oil.
+The first "tomato sauce" was born on a summer night, which was meant to be a night of love.
+Vexed for the continuous refusals of a maid, the young d'Avalos marquis picked three "pommes d'amour" from the garden, crushed and mixed them with the leftovers of the onions and herbs lightly fried in oil.
 The red fruit coming from the New World was believed to be a love potion.

 The gluttonous maid ate the dish.
 The youth then seized her, thinking he would find no resistance whatsoever.
 Alas, he received a blow with a frying pan on his head.
 While he was rising back on his feet, completely stunned, the maid was safe in her room.

 He was desolate.
 Staring at the leftover on the table, he tasted a bit.
 In an instant he devoured it all.
 That mysterious flavors had conquered him.
 The next day he ordered his cook to serve him a sauce with pommes d'amour.